AndreaTani/BB_RPG_DiceSet/BB_RPG_DiceSet/README.md

 ```

 ## Versions
-### Version 1.1.2
+Here are listed the latest versions with the description of their most prominent features, see the [Changelog](CHANGELOG.md) for more details
+- **Version 1.2.0:** Added a modifier example implementing IModifier interface
-- Added dice from the standard set (d4, d6, d8, d10, d12, d20, d100)
+- **Version 1.1.2:** Added dice from the standard set (d4, d6, d8, d10, d12, d20, d100)
-...

-### Version 1.1.1
-- Bonuses can have negative values representing penalties
+- **Version 1.1.1:** Bonuses can have negative values representing penalties
-...

-See the [Changelog](CHANGELOG.md) for more details

 ## Usage